 Lisa Tulfer is a freelance writer and blogger.
-She specialises in non-fiction articles – place writing and history are recurring themes – and also writes reviews and occasional poetry.
+She specialises in non-fiction articles – mainly history and place writing – and also writes reviews and occasional poetry.
 Her work has been published in The Pilgrim, The Cardiff Review, the Earth Pathways Diary and the Redemptorist Press, and she has guest blogged for Green Ink Poetry and Liza Achilles.
 She is currently working on her first non-fiction book.

 Lisa’s interests include photography (especially mono), textile art (weaving), linocut printmaking, the Three Hares and Green Man motifs, maps, the ruins of medieval monasteries, and the history of how people lived and the houses they lived in.
 She likes to cook, eat, listen to the radio, knit, and read (mostly non-fiction, Golden Age crime fiction, and literary magazines).